-- Pandemic Response Champion: An individual or organization that made an extraordinary contribution to Maryland communities in response to the pandemic.
+- Maryland Strong: An individual or organization that made an extraordinary contribution to Maryland communities in response to the COVID-19 pandemic.

-- Emerging Leader: An individual, family or group who took initiative to meet a community need through local organizing and volunteering.
+- Emerging Leader: An individual or group who recently took initiative to meet a community need through local organizing and volunteering.

 - First Responder: Any individual employed in an emergency service occupation whose service has gone above and beyond the call of duty in a capacity outside of paid employment.

 - Faith-Based: An individual, family, group/team, or youth that volunteers through a faith-based community organization.

 - Government Employee/Agency: A government employee or agency at the local, state, or federal level that has provided outstanding volunteer service to the state outside of regular work operations.